vikingeducation/prep_basics/test-yourself-answers.md

 Front-end developers are responsible for User Interaction.
 Back-end developers focus on storing, delivering, and generating data for the front end.
 A full-stackdeveloper does all of these things.

+It's like a car.
+The front-end developer works on how the car is going to look and feel.
+This includes the color of the car, where everything is going to be placed, etc. The back-end developer focuses on how the car is going to work.
+This includes the engine, the electronics, etc.

 *Contributed by [Yilen Pan](http://github.com/yilenpan)*

 #### What's the difference between static and dynamic web pages?